Alleged Capital One hacker barely bothered to hide

 In the Slack group, Thompson wrote in late June that she was seeing a therapist at least twice a month.

 “Never a moment in which my mind can just be free,” she typed, posting a photo of herself in new Armani sunglasses.
-After noting that she regretted her hacks and harassment of others, she wrote, “it f(asterisk)(asterisk)ing pisses me off, it pisses me off even more thatimnot in jail.”
+After noting that she regretted her hacks and harassment of others, she wrote, “it (expletive) pisses me off, it pisses me off even more that im not in jail.”

 Her Twitter feed also reflected struggles.